xxhhlk/iPhone-VCAM/README.md

-# deb file translated to english in release folder
+# A deb file (version 0.0.1-8debug) has been translated into English and placed in the release folder by qrld23.